cutelua/mtg-dist/README.md

 # mtg-dist
-Binary dist script for mtg ( https://github.com/9seconds/mtg ).
+Oneline distbute and install script for mtg ( https://github.com/9seconds/mtg ).

 ## Note

-Update: mtg 2.0+ supports FakeTLS mode only.
+mtg 2.0+ supports FakeTLS mode only.
 Re-run this script to upgrade.

 # Install